Mouhamadou Seye

 Mouhamadou Seye (born 10 October 1988) is a Senegalese football who currently plays for Lombard-Pápa TFC.
 He previously played for Al-Markhiya, Lombard-Pápa TFC and Panetolikos F.C.

+Club career

 Seye arrived in Slovakia aged sixteen.
 His arrival was dramatic as he was abandoned by his football agent.
 Upon expiration of his residence permit, Seye decided to leave Slovakia but was captured on the Slovak-Austrian border and he was placed to a refugee camp in Brezová pod Bradlom.
 Seye began to play that he began playing for local club Bradlan.
 Seye moved to Dubnica in July 2007, signing his first professional contract.
 In September 2008, he obtained Slovak citizenship and became eligible to represent Slovakia in 2011.

 On 2 August 2011 he signed a 3-year contract with Greek club Panetolikos However, his contract was terminated on January 13, 2012, after only 2 league appearances.